Institutional Review Board (IRB) Documentation

 - Parental Consent document.
 For any research involving subjects under the age of 18, the researcher should use the Parental Consent document.

-- Parent Information Sheet for Fast-Track Exempt B-1 Studies in the Classroom.
+- Parent Notification Sheet for Fast-Track Exempt B-1 Studies in the Classroom.
 Under certain circumstances for classroom research, with a school principal’s permission, the Parent Notification Sheet can be used in lieu of a signed parental consent form.
 If the research is not eligible for the Fast-Track form, please contact us to see if this method of consent is acceptable.

 - Child Assent Form.
 For research involving subjects under the age of 18, in combination with the Parental Consent document, a Child Assent form can be used.